 - Keep you away from your friends and family?

-- Threaten to real personal information or photos?
+- Threaten to reveal personal information or photos?

 - Look through your phone, email or social media without your permission?

 - Threaten to disclose your sexual identity?